- Undergrad Program

 Diverse careers are available to HDFS graduates, including teaching in early childhood, social service casework, counseling, long-term care positions, child welfare, public administration and many others.

-The program will focus on the HDFS General Option already offered on the Corvallis campus, via Ecampus and at OSU-Cascades in Bend.
 It’s especially beneficial if you’re seeking a related major or minor in areas such as pre-nursing, psychology, sociology, Spanish, public health or education.
 Minors and additional required elective courses can be obtained online via Ecampus or on campus.

 Pathway to a graduate Master’s in Public Health (MPH) for those who want a jump start